opentaps/open-climate-investing/book/Analyzing-Investments.md

 ![A Market Based Model for Mortgage Backed Securities](images/mbs_market_model.PNG)

-Huh...
-This is nothing but a plot of prices against interest rates.
+That's it???
 There's no sophisticated quantitative finance at work.
 It was a spreadsheet he maintained himself (I think) without any of the research department's fancy models.
 People thought of his scatterplots as something between a toy and a joke.
 But as he told it, "This is the market's OAS model.
 I've got the history of the market and all those analysts with all their models to compare the current prices with.
 That's better than any one person's model."
 He was way ahead of all the Wisdom of the Crowd talk that's in vogue nowadays, but it worked well for him.
 This market-based model helped him identify mispricings and opportunities where big fancy models failed.
 He went on to be _very_ successful.